 In Montana, the Public Health and Safety Division handles all birth records requests and issues certificates.
-You can request a Montana birth record search and certificate in three ways, by phone, by mail, and through the VitalChek system online.
+You can request Montana birth records search online through the VitalChek system, also by phone and by mail.

 To obtain a copy of your Montana birth record, you will need to prove your identity with one of the following forms of photo ID: driver’s license, state ID card, passport, military or Tribal ID.

 If you cannot produce one of these, you may use two of the following types of documents to prove your identity: fishing license, social security card, work ID, voter registration card, US Military DD214, current utility bill with address, car registration or insurance card, credit or debit card, library card, school ID, pay stub, insurance record, a yearbook or a court record.

 Only the following people can obtain a copy of your birth record: